david-fried/Worldwide-UFO-Sightings/README.md

                 return data

-### Frontend
+### Front End
-Data from the API calls to the SQL database made by the Flask APP are then sent to JavaScript files.
-Together, Javascript, HTML, and CSS were used to produce the visualizations, which were created using Leaflet and D3 libraries.
+Data from Flask API calls to the SQL database were sent to JavaScript files, which interacted with HTML and CSS files to produce visualizations.
+Each visualization was created using a JavaScript Leaflet or D3 library.

+Below is a code snippet from the javascript file used to produce the scatterplot ('static/js/app.js') in conjunction with the corresponding html ('d3.html') and CSS files: 'static/css/d3style', 'static/css/d3style1', and 'static/css/d3style2.'

                 // Retrieve data from the SQL database and execute everything below d3.json("http://127.0.0.1:5000/d3data").then(function(ufoData, err) {